sunilabrahamindia/sunilabraham/amaa/portal.md

 <div class="bio-note-card" role="region" aria-label="Summary of the book 'Essays on Dalits, Religion and Liberation'">
   <div class="bio-note-pin" aria-hidden="true">📌</div>
   <p>
-    <strong>Essays on Dalits, Religion and Liberation</strong> gathers A. M. A. Ayrookuzhiel's most important writings on caste, culture and faith.
+    <strong><em>Essays on Dalits, Religion and Liberation</em></strong> (2006) gathers A. M. A. Ayrookuzhiel's most important writings on caste, culture and faith.
 Across these essays he traces how religion has shaped Dalit life — at times as a tool of control, and at other times as a source of resilience and creativity.
 Drawing on stories, fieldwork and lived experience, the book reflects his lifelong effort to ground theology in the struggles and hopes of the oppressed.
   </p>
   <a href="/amaa/edrl" class="bio-note-button">See full entry →</a>
 </div>